 Born in Richmond, VA.
 Raised in Philadelphia, PA.
 Residing in Washington, DC.

 Charlotte Flemmings Curtis is an advocate and strategist with a passion for community engagement and policy.
-Mrs. Curtis created the for-profit organization, Sickle Cycle, in May 2017 to foster awareness about Sickle Cell Disease and to combat issues and inequalities impacting the sickle cell community.
+Mrs. Curtis created Sickle Cycle in May 2017 to foster awareness about Sickle Cell Disease and to combat issues and inequalities impacting the sickle cell community.
 Since its inception, Sickle Cycle has raised thousands of dollars and developed strategic partnerships to support sickle cell research and programs.

 Mrs. Curtis has served as a Presidential Appointee under President Barack Obama from 2014-2017.
 She was the Special Advisor for Public Engagement at the U.S. Department of Homeland Security (DHS) and later, she served as the Special Advisor for White House Initiatives at the Corporation for National and Community Service (CNCS).
 She coordinated and led activities and engagements for White House initiatives including Champions of Change, Social Innovation Fund, and My Brother’s Keeper.
 Through her efforts, she increased economic opportunities for underserved communities.

 Prior to her roles in the Obama administration, Mrs. Curtis professional experience includes international policy at the U.S. Department of Energy, workforce development at Communities in Schools, Inc., policy and constituent services for local municipalities in Boston and Newton, MA, and humanitarian policy at the United Nations Institute for Training and Research (UNITAR) in Geneva, Switzerland.

 Her academic credentials include a Bachelor of Arts in International Studies from Spelman College, Master’s Degree in Public Administration from Northeastern University, and Certificate of Strategic Management from Georgetown University.